fusioncharts/dev_centre_docs/getting-started/angular/angularjs/working-with-events-using-angularjs.md

 });
 ```

-In the above code, `rollover` event is triggered when the mouse pointer is rolled over.
-Refer to the code below:
+Refer to the code below where the code snippet for `dataplotRollOver` event has been specified.

 ```
 $scope.rollover = function(event, name) {